thomashartm/sinkfinder/README.md

 identifiers into sources.

-It uses puppeteer to communicate with the target and to evaluate of the identifiers are reflected into the result
+It uses puppeteer to communicate with the target and to evaluate the identifiers which are reflected into the dom.

 **Development**